Muthuvel94/react_play_ground/AdvancedReduxCode-master/diagrams/testing/README.md

 Enzyme API ---> 1.
 Static (Render the given component and return plain HTML) --> 2.
 Shallow (Render 'just' the given component and none of its children --> 3.
 Full DOM (Render the component and all of its children + lets us modify it afterwards))

+Simulationg Events:

+1. find the textarea element
+2. simulates a 'change' event
+3. provide a fake event object
+4. force the component to update
+5. Assert that the textareas value has changed

 ## Available Scripts

 In the project directory, you can run: